-- Read your owner's manual and inspect your equipment prior to use. - Ski or ride within your limits. - Always ski or ride in control and at speeds appropriate for your ability. - Always turn ignition off when anyone is near watercraft power drive unit. - Avoid CO poisoning! - Never drag within 20 feet (6.1 m) behind a moving watercraft. - DO NOT operate watercraft, ski or ride under the influence of alcohol or drugs.
+- Read your owner's manual and inspect your equipment prior to use. - Ski or ride within your limits. - Always ski or ride in control and at speeds appropriate for your ability. - Always turn ignition off when anyone is near watercraft power drive unit. - Avoid CO poisoning! - DO NOT operate watercraft, ski or ride under the influence of alcohol or drugs.